-Many people struggle to make positive improvements to their life?
+Many people struggle to make positive improvements in their life?

-Improving ourselves means more than just eating the right foods or exercising occasionally.
+Improving ourselves means more than eating the right foods or exercising.

 It can be hard to make improving yourself a priority when you are juggling so many other things in your life.

-You already know that you should be making yourself a priority in order to excel in all the other areas of your life.
+You already know that you should be making yourself a priority to excel in all the other areas of your life.